WPC-Systems-Ltd/WPC_Python_driver_release/Examples/Console/Temperature-RTD/README.md

 ### Hardware Requirement

-In order to run this example, you should have `WPC-USB-DAQ-F1-RD` product, which contain RTD components.
+In order to run this example, you should get `WPC-USB-DAQ-F1-RD` with RTD sensor.

 It support PT100 and PT1000 resistance thermometers, also called resistance temperature detectors (RTDs)